diodechain/website/app.md

   list:
   - title: Secure Chat and Files
     content: |
       Communications and structured information are at the core of everything teams do.
-That’s why we built direct messaging, group chat, and file syncing into the core of the Diode App.All capabilities are fully end-to-end encrypted, ensuring that your team operates at only the highest security level available.
+That’s why we built direct messaging, group chat, and file syncing into the core of the Diode App.
+All capabilities are fully end-to-end encrypted, ensuring that your team operates at only the highest security level available.

   - title: Use for
     content: |
-      Chat, files, notes, wiki, secure web access
+      Chat, files, notes, wiki, secure sites, web portals

       Communicate, reference, annotate, manage, and collaborate - everything a team working with real world IT, OT, or web assets requires.
     buttons: